- Audiovisual Production Glow Design Group

 Search our directory

-Not long ago, summer was considered a slow time for TV, but in recent years, efforts from smaller cable networks have changed that.
+NEW YORK Not long ago, summer was considered a slow time for TV, but in recent years, efforts from smaller cable networks have changed that.
 Bolstered by a collection of summer ratings hits, USA Network is launching its heaviest programming slate this month, with six original series.
 To generate buzz for its two new shows and draw attention to the four returning productions, the NBC Universal network partnered with Entertainment Weekly and Häagen-Dazs to craft a multimedia campaign.
 Perhaps the biggest part of this promotional platform was the series of public outdoor screenings hosted at the Hudson River Park's Pier 46, which premiered the first episodes of White Collar, Covert Affairs, Royal Pains, Necessary Roughness, Burn Notice, and Suits over the course of three consecutive nights.

 “At USA we are always looking for ways to elevate our series above the competition and align ourselves with partners who bring expertise and value,” said Alexandra Shapiro, the network's senior vice president of brand marketing and digital, who led the effort.